Find Affordable College Courses

 Request Information

-Cardinal Stritch University did quite well in this year’s ranking of the best schools for allied health professions students.
-It came in at #6 on the list.
-Cardinal Stritch is a small private not-for-profit school located in the suburb of Milwaukee.
+Cardinal Stritch University ranked #6 on this year’s Best Allied Health Professions Schools in Wisconsin list.
+Cardinal Stritch is a small private not-for-profit school located in the large suburb of Milwaukee.

 Read full report on Allied Health Professions at Cardinal Stritch University